torvalds/linux/Documentation/mm/page_table_check.rst

 We specifically decided not to use VMA information in order to avoid relying on MM states (except for limited "struct page" info).
-The page table check is a separate from Linux-MM state machine that verifies that the user accessible pages are not falsely shared.
+The page table check is a separate from GNU/Linux-MM state machine that verifies that the user accessible pages are not falsely shared.

 PAGE_TABLE_CHECK depends on EXCLUSIVE_SYSTEM_RAM.
 The reason is that without